RVillage speaks with James "Woody" Faircloth about his mission: Gifting donated RVs to families left homeless by wildfire

 - Volunteer.
-If you're in northern California, you can volunteer your time in the Paradise area helping with RV repair, shopping & stocking RVs with houshold goods, or transporting RVs.
+If you're in northern California, you can volunteer your time (any time of the year!) in the Paradise area helping with RV repair, shopping & stocking RVs with houshold goods, or transporting RVs.
 Haulers can come from anywhere, and receive fuel reimbursement.
 To volunteer, email: email@example.com

 At the end of our chat, Woody said: "I know why Santa does what he does."
 Indeed.